 Likewise, Ann Jillian advocates early detection as well.
 Getting examined regularly is so crucial.

 17 "Breast cancer is being detected at an earlier, more treatable stage these days, largely because women are taking more preventive measures, like self-exams and regular mammograms.
 And treatment is getting better too." — Elizabeth Hurley Dia Dipasupil/Getty Images Entertainment/Getty Images 18 "Breast cancer, whether I like it or not, is part of my family's story.
 That's why I am so passionate about raising awareness, because I have seen firsthand how it can impact others." — DeAngelo Williams 19 "Women who have been recently diagnosed with breast cancer can learn a tremendous amount from women who have already been treated." — Anne Wojcicki

 23andMe founder Anne Wojcicki also advocates support for those with breast cancer.
 Early diagnosis is so crucial.

-20. "Over 3.3 million breast cancer survivors are alive in the United States today." — National Breast Cancer Foundation
+20 "Over 3.3 million breast cancer survivors are alive in the United States today." — National Breast Cancer Foundation

 death rates from breast cancer have been in decline since approximately 1990, according to the National Breast Cancer Foundation.
 All this awareness and support appears to be paying off in a very real and positive way, and hopefully that trend continues into the future.